oyingrace/streamly/README.md

 7. **Test the Mini App**
    - Use the Farcaster Mini App Preview Tool: [https://farcaster.xyz/~/developers/mini-apps/preview](https://farcaster.xyz/~/developers/mini-apps/preview)
-   - Enter your local development URL: `http://localhost:3000`
+   - Enter your deployed app url or You can use ngrok to expose your localhost server

 ## Usage